veracity/veracity-documentation/sections/datafabric/iot/ingest-data.md

         </tr>
 		<tr>
 		    <td>Path</td>
-            <td>Path to breakdownstructure used fo rasset.
+            <td>Path to breakdownstructure used for asset.
 I.e VIS path according to ISO 19848.
-Can be mapped using ML (specify /Unm</td>
+Can be mapped using ML </td>
         </tr>
 		<tr>
 		    <td>LowerLimit</td>